Srinja333/CLOCK/README.md

 # MY-CLOCK
-Create a simple "CLOCK" by using Html,Css and Javascript
+Create a simple "CLOCK" by using Html, Css and Javascript